bloomberg/chromium.bb/native_client_sdk/src/doc/nacl-and-pnacl.rst

 as part of an application (along with HTML, CSS, and JavaScript), and the user's machine is simply able to run it.

-With PNaCl, a developer generates a single pexe from source code, rather than multiple platform-specific nexes.
-The pexe provides both architecture- and OS-independence.
-Since the pexe uses an abstract, architecture-independent format, it does not suffer from the portability problem described above.
-Future versions of hosting environments should have no problem executing the pexe, even on new architectures.
+With PNaCl, a developer generates a single **pexe** from source code, rather than multiple platform-specific nexes.
+The **pexe** provides both architecture- and OS-independence.
+Since the **pexe** uses an abstract, architecture-independent format, it does not suffer from the portability problem described above.
+Future versions of hosting environments should have no problem executing the **pexe**, even on new architectures.
-Moreover, if an existing architecture is subsequently enhanced, the pexe doesn't even have to be recompiled---in some cases the client-side translation will automatically be able to take advantage of the new capabilities.
+Moreover, if an existing architecture is subsequently enhanced, the **pexe** doesn't even have to be recompiled---in some cases the client-side translation will automatically be able to take advantage of the new capabilities.

 **In short, PNaCl combines the portability of existing web technologies with the performance and security benefits of Native Client.**

 With the advent of PNaCl, the distribution restriction of Native Client can be lifted.
-Specifically, a pexe module can be part of any web application---it does not have to be distributed through the Chrome Web Store.
+Specifically, a **pexe** module can be part of any web application---it does not have to be distributed through the Chrome Web Store.

 PNaCl is a new technology, and as such it still has a few limitations as compared to NaCl.
 These limitations are described below.